giantswarm/app-test-suite/README.md

 ### Quick start

-Executing `dabs.sh` is the most straight forward way to run `app-build-suite`.
+Executing `dabs.sh` is the most straight forward way to run `app-test-suite`.
 As an example, we have included a chart in this repository in [`examples/apps/hello-world-app`](examples/apps/hello-world-app/).
 It's configuration file for `abs` is in the [.abs/main.yaml](examples/apps/hello-world-app/.abs/main.yaml) file.
 To build the chart using `dabs.sh`